preshonyee/ampersand/README.md

 ## Frontend App

-The frontend application is a React app built entirely with TypeScript, Redux and Styled Components.
+The frontend application is a NextJS React app built entirely with NextJS, TypeScript, Redux Styled Components and Antd.

 ### Usage